nikhilkrishnams/Clustering/README.md

 Project Overview

-This project is based on clustering the Iris dataset using two unsupervised machine learning algorithms:
+This project is based on clustering the Iris dataset using two unsupervised machine learning algorithms KMeans Clustering
-#KMeans Clustering
-#Hierarchical Clustering
+Hierarchical Clustering

 The main aim is to group the Iris flowers into different clusters and compare the results of both methods